Awareness and Abundance

 Similarly, the idea of health sovereignty includes the ability to choose medicines that are socio-culturally and ecologically appropriate thereby providing practical, reliable, and contextually-relevant health care options (Kickbush 2000; Smith 2006)

-There is a common misconception that health and beauty products must be expensive to work.
+There is a common misconception that health and beauty products must be expensive in order to work.
 Healing remedies always come from the Earth, provided by nature, and therefore should be abundant and accessible to all people of all socio-economic backgrounds.
 We want the healing properties of hemp to be known and accessible, which is why MERKABA strives to make hemp, and all of its benefits, available to all.
 The misunderstanding that we have to pay fortunes for something to work is simply another part of the paradigm that needs shifting, because high cost does not equate to high quality (and all it takes is looking past the “green” packaging and doing some product research to find that out).
-Staying true to our vision of making healing abundant and accessible to all, we’ll keep our actions in align with our values.
+Staying true to our vision of making healing abundant and accessible to all, we’ll keep our actions in align with our values and provide high quality hemp products for all!